fivetran/dbt_intercom_source/README.md

   intercom__contact_history_pass_through_columns: [super_cool_contact_field]
 ```

+### Disabling Models
-Additionally, this package includes Intercom's `company tag`, `contact tag`, `contact company`,`conversation tag`, `team` and `team admin` mapping tables.
-If you do not use these tables, add the configuration below to your `dbt_project.yml`.
-By default, these variables are set to `True`:
+This package includes Intercom's `company tag`, `contact tag`, `contact company`,`conversation tag`, `team` and `team admin` mapping tables.

+It's possible that your connector does not sync every table that this package expects.
+If your syncs exclude certain tables, it is because you either don't use that functionality or actively excluded some tables from your syncs.
+To disable the corresponding functionality in the package, you must add the relevant variables.
+By default, the package assumes that all variables are true.
+Add variables for only the tables you want to disable.

 ```yml
 # dbt_project.yml